Wind Assisted ships Retrofit Market Soars as Shipping Industry Embraces Sustainable Solutions

 The Surge in Wind-Assist Retrofits

 The maritime sector has increasingly adopted wind-assisted propulsion systems since 2021.
-By January 2025, 52 vessels are operational with WAPS, and 97 new builds are on order.
+By January 2025, 52 vessels will be operational with WAPS, and 97 new builds will be on order.
 This trend shows a growing awareness of the need for sustainable shipping practices.

 Most ships with enough deck space and airflow can retrofit WAPS.
-Currently, about 75% of the WAPS fleet is made up of retrofitted vessels, primarily tankers and general cargo ships.
+Currently, about 75% of the WAPS fleet consists of retrofitted vessels, primarily tankers and general cargo ships.
 Wind propulsion technology improves fuel efficiency and supports global efforts to cut carbon emissions.

 Technology and Implementation